jorgeemejia/CS449-Project2/README.md

 - to populate the database with some sample data run populate.py `python3 populate.py`
-- always delete the 'database.db' file before populating the database

 # windows execution policy
 - if you are running this on a windows machine you may have to set the execution policy to run your virutal enviroment